apache/cordova-coho/docs/platforms-release-process.md

     (cd cordova-dist-dev && svn add $JIRA && svn commit -m "$JIRA Uploading release candidates for android release")

-Find your release here: https://dist.apache.org/repos/dist/dev/cordova/ / https://dist.apache.org/repos/dist/release/cordova/
+If everything went well the Release Candidate will show up here: https://dist.apache.org/repos/dist/dev/cordova/

+## Documentation

-## Documentation To Update
+### Documentation To Update

 For your platform:

  1. Ensure the [Upgrade Guide](http://cordova.apache.org/docs/en/latest/guide/platforms/android/upgrade.html) for your platform is up-to-date
  2. Ensure the other guides listed in the sidebar are up-to-date for your platform

-## Prepare Blog Post
+### Prepare Blog Post

  * Gather highlights from RELEASENOTES.md into a Release Announcement blog post
  * Instructions on publishing a blog post are on the [cordova-docs repo](https://github.com/apache/cordova-docs#writing-a-blog-post)
  * Get blog post proofread by submitting a PR to cordova-docs and asking someone on dev list to +1 it.

+## Voting and real Release

-## Start VOTE Thread
+### Start VOTE Thread

 Send an email to dev ML with: (replace `android` with your platform)